 In Trumbull, in 2019 55% of fatal crashes involved alcohol impaired drivers.
 And more than 500 Ohioans, on average, die every year due to alcohol or drug related causes (besides for actual overdoses).
 Liquor sales have been steadily increasing in Trumbull county during the past few years, and in 2020 alcohol sales increased by more than 20%, unsurprising, as over 20% of all Ohioans admit to binge drinking.
 Indeed, every year a few hundred Trumbull residents are diagnosed with an alcohol SUD (Substance Use Disorder), besides for the over a thousand diagnosed annually with a drug SUD.

-Covid 19 & Recent Substance Use Developments & Stats
+Covid-19 & Recent Substance Use Developments & Statistics for Warren, Trumbull County

 The past two decades presented Trumbull County and Ohio at large, as well as many other states and regions, with a unique combination of challenges as it relates to drug or opioid abuse.
 A prescription drug crisis of addictive pain-killers being over prescribed and overused, along with other addictive health pills misuse, compounded by an epic surge in the availability of cheaper mostly synthetic illicit street drugs, left many parts of the Country reeling in a crushing drug addiction, crime, unemployment, and overdose crisis situation, and often a legitimate emergency health and safety disaster.